gskril/farcaster-collectible-treasure/README.md

-## Farcaster Cast Collectible Treasure
+# Farcaster Collectible Cast Treasure

-ok time for an experiment

-i'm going to write a smart contract that lets the winner of this cast's auction to claim 0.0135 ETH (~$50)
+Smart contract that lets the owner of a [Farcaster collectible cast](https://github.com/farcasterxyz/collectible-casts) withdraw all of the assets in it.

-this is possible because the token id of the collectible is deterministic based on the cast hash, so it's totally permissionless
+This is possible because the collectible's token id is deterministic based on the cast hash, so it's totally permissionless.

-anybody can add to the prize as well